MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/xbox-live-sandboxes-creators.md

 #### Switch Sandboxes

-1. Open **Windows Dev Portal** by connecting to it in your web browser, as described in the [Setup Device Portal on Windows Desktop](https://msdn.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-desktop) article.
+1. Open **Windows Dev Portal** by connecting to it in your web browser, as described in [Setup Device Portal on Windows Desktop](https://msdn.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-desktop).
 2. Click on **Xbox Live**.
-3. Enter your development sandbox in the text field and click **change**.
+3. Enter your development sandbox in the text field, and then click **change**.

 ![](../images/getting_started/wdp_switch_sandbox.png)